kartik-fsd/profile_/README.md

 1. Clone this repository.
 2. Navigate to the challenge folder you're interested in.
-3. Read the challenge details in the README file.
 4. Start coding and building the solution for the challenge!

 ## Contribution Guidelines